okube-ai/laktory/docs/concepts/sourcessinks.md

 ???
 "API Documentation"
     [`laktory.models.FileDataSink`][laktory.models.FileDataSink]<br>

-File data sink supports writing a DataFrame as files to a disk location using a variety of storage format.
-For streaming dataframes, you may also specify a checkpoint location.
+File data sink supports writing a dataframe as files to a disk location using a variety of storage format.
+For streaming dataframes, you also need to specify a checkpoint location.

 ```py